pepkit/pepspec/docs/specification.md

 ## Subsample table specification

 Samples that have more than one value for a particular attribute cannot be accommodated easily in tabular form.
-FOr this, PEP provides the `subsample_table`, which is a `.csv` file that annotates multi-value sample attributes.
+For this, PEP provides the `subsample_table`, which is a `.csv` file that annotates multi-value sample attributes.
 Multiple values for an attribute are specified as multiple rows with the same sample name.
 The subsample table contains a column named `sample_name` that **must** map to the column of the same name in the sample table.
+One common use case for subsample tables is for when samples have multiple input files of the same type.
+For example, in a sequence experiment, it's common to split samples across multiple sequencing *lanes*, which each yield a separate file.
+Subsample tables are one way to associate many files to a single sample attribute.

 Here's a simple example.
 If you define the `sample_table` like this: